Endowment

 How the endowment is spent

 The Board of Trustees approves the College’s endowment spending rule, which is a formula-based approach to calculate the amount drawn from the endowment each year.
 The spending rule is designed to provide stable income to support Vassar students, faculty, and operations today, while growing the endowment to support higher operating costs in the future.
-The income from the endowment must be spent according to the restrictions for each individual gift.

-How the endowment is invested
+How the Endowment is Invented

 The Board delegates oversight of the endowment investments to the Investments Committee.
 The Investments Committee is responsible for strategic oversight of the endowment.
 They select the endowment’s Investment Manager, oversee their performance, and set the strategic direction for asset allocation.
 The committee works closely with the College’s financial team to ensure that the endowment is managed in line with Vassar's financial goals and policies.